prometheus/docs/content/docs/tutorials/getting_started.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ioa0eISf1Q0" frameborder="0" allowfullscreen></iframe>

 Now we have Prometheus up and running and scraping its own metrics every 15s.
-Prometheus has standard exporters available to export metrics.
+[Prometheus exporters](https://prometheus.io/docs/instrumenting/exporters) can help to expose metrics from other systems.
+Prometheus has many standard exporters.
 Next we will run a node exporter which is an exporter for machine metrics and scrape the same using Prometheus. ([Download node metrics exporter.](https://prometheus.io/download/#node_exporter))

 Run the node exporter in a terminal.